mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 I had planned  previous transcripts with notes were  imported data into nvivo and coded each of the 5 minute sections to the final thematic analysis. -->

-**What themes were was considered but then excluded at s2**

-The following themes  emerged as potential themes from LR, interview data and from initial clustering of data in Stage 1.

-- Elements of Computational Thinking
-- Systems Thinking Concepts
-- Design cycle stages
-- Participant roles and interactions
-- Types of Gameplay Design Patterns (MDA)

-Some of the themes were discarded relatively early in the clustering process, other remained for an extended time until a larger shift in thinking occurred.

-Computational thinking and systems thinking were discarded relatively quickly in this process for the following reasons.
-There is other extensive or focused work in these fields (previously explored in the literature review) on CT which this study which this study does not need to replicate.
-Systems thinking was promising however the data in P2 and P3 which became a chief focus of this study was not as rich in this area as later P4 and P5 data.

-These themes which reflected possible learning outcomes in the emerging pedagogy, were dropped partly following a decision to de-prioritise the applicability of this research to formal settings, allowing a greater focus on non-formal settings and processes.

-The following section examines this shift in thinking through one of those themes, that of roles and modes of interaction between participants.

 <!-- A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.
 As the study evolved, the family dimension of interaction was only one of several which emerged as significant.
 However, it would be challenging to separate out the family elements from others as the social resource created by families working together proved to be significant.
 Thus additional behaviours between young people and supporting behaviours from student helpers may have evolved in a sense benefiting from this base platform.
 Thus it makes sense to  -->